tonyjacobscloudpro/Jalpc/_posts/2024-11-26-snowflake-snowpark.md

 Snowpark is a developer framework that allows you to:
 - Process data in Snowflake using Python.
-- Leverage Snowflakeâ€™s secure and scalable infrastructure.
+- Leverage Snowflake's secure and scalable infrastructure.
 - Simplify ETL workflows with seamless integration of Python logic.

 Key features include: